Hudson County Executive

-The County Executive of Hudson County, New Jersey, United States is the chief officer of the county's executive branch who oversees the administration of county government and works in collaboration with the nine-member Board of County Commissioners (formerly Board of Chosen Freeholders), which acts in a legislative role.
-The New Jersey Superior Court had subsumed and replaced county courts in 1983.
+The County Executive of Hudson County, New Jersey, United States is the chief officer of the county's executive branch, which oversees the administration of county government, and works in conjunction with the nine-member Board of County Commissioners (formerly known as the Board of Chosen Freeholders), which acts in a legislative role.
 The office of the county executive is in the Hudson County Courthouse in the county seat, Jersey City.

 The county executive is elected directly by the voters to a term of four years, which begins on January 1.
-At the 2010 United States Census, the county's population was 634,266.
-As of Election Day 2017 there were 348,366 registered voters in Hudson.

-There have been three elected and one appointed county executives since the establishment of the office in 1977, which replaced the county supervisor.
-The incumbent, Thomas A. DeGise, took office in 2002 and has been re-elected for five consecutive terms; he was again re-elected in 2019.
-He intends to retire at the end of his term in 2023.
-His chief of staff, Guy Graig, announced his candidacy for the position in September 2022.
+There have been four elected and one appointed county executives since the establishment of the office in 1977, which replaced the county supervisor.
+Thomas A. DeGise, who took office in 2002 and was re-elected five times, retired at the end of his term on December 31, 2023.
+His chief of staff, Craig Guy, assumed the position following the 2023 general election, in which 18% of the 403,729 registered voters in Hudson County cast ballots.

 History

 Prior the creation of the office of executive, the Board of Chosen Freeholders chose a Director from among themselves.

-In 1972, the State of New Jersey passed the Optional County Charter Law, which provides for four different manners in which a county could be governed: by an executive, an administrator, a board president or a county supervisor.
+In 1972, New Jersey passed the Optional County Charter Law, which provides for four different manners in which a county could be governed: by an executive, an administrator, a board president or a county supervisor.
 Hudson is one of five New Jersey counties with a popularly-elected county executive, the others being Atlantic, Bergen, Essex, and Mercer.

-There have been three elected and one appointed county executives since the establishment of the office in 1977, which replaced the county supervisor.
+There have been four elected and one appointed county executives since the establishment of the office in 1977, which replaced the county supervisor.

 County executives

 1975–1987

 Edward F. Clark Jr. (born Bayonne - d.
 December 3, 2011 Monmouth Beach) was elected after the form of county government was changed, becoming the county's first county executive in 1977.

-Clark is the son Edward F. Clark Sr., who was once Mayor of Bayonne.
+Clark was the son of Edward F. Clark Sr., who was once Mayor of Bayonne.
 He was graduate of George Washington University, Clark served in the Navy during World War II.

 Clark served as Hudson County Freeholder from 1962 to 1970.
 He was director of the board from 1970 to 1972 and county supervisor from 1972 to 1975.
 After 12 years in the post, he was defeated in a Democratic primary for the office in 1987.